Published: May 13, 2021 | Last Updated: September 3, 2024

 There are many subtleties to feeling afraid.
 And different movie genres trickers these emotions in different ways.

-That’s not to say that each genre only tricker one emotion.
+That’s not to say that each genre only trigger one emotion.
 But thriller movies tend to be based more on suspense and triggering anxiety, whereas horror movies tend to tricker fear and terror in the audience.

-So here I’ll focus on fear, anxiety, suspense, terror, and horror.
+So here, I’ll focus on fear, anxiety, suspense, terror, and horror.
 But how exactly do these five fearful emotions differ from one another?

 Let’s break them down.